CSCfi/csc-user-guide/docs/support/tutorials/env-guide/more-commands-for-managing-files.md

 the current directory.
 In this case, the file is found from a sub directory *dataset3*.

-    kkayttaj@taito-login3:~> find ./ -name dastaset27.txt
+    kkayttaj@puhti-login1:~> find ./ -name dataset27.txt
-    ./dataset3/dastaset27.txt
+    ./dataset3/dataset27.txt

-You can also use *wild cards* in the name search conditions.
+You can also use *wildcards* in the name search conditions.
 Note however that in such case you must quote the search condition.
-Following command locates from your work directory ($WRKDIR) all files that have extension *.tmp*.
+Following command locates from your home directory ($HOME) all files that have extension *.tmp*.

-    find $WRKDIR/ -name "*.tmp"
+    find $HOME/ -name "*.tmp"

 In the last find command examples we use **-mtime** search condition, that picks files based on their modification date.
 With a following